shyaradigital/Shyara-Dashboard/backend/RENDER_DEPLOYMENT.md

 **Note:** Since Root Directory is set to `backend`, you're already in the backend folder in the shell.

+**If you see "No migration found":**
+- The initial migration has been created in the repository
+- After the latest code is deployed, run `npx prisma migrate deploy` again
+- This will create all the database tables

+**If seeding fails:**
+- The `prisma.seed` configuration has been added to `package.json`
+- Run `npx prisma db seed` after migrations are applied

 ## Step 5: Verify Deployment

 1. **Check Service Status:**